pola-rs/polars-book/user_guide/src/timeseries/intro.md

 ## Upsampling

 An upsample operation is actually nothing more than left joining a date range with your dataset and filling the blanks.
-Polars provides wrapper methods for this operations and we will show an example later.
+`Polars` provides wrapper methods for this operation.
+Later on we'll discuss an example.

 ## Downsampling

-Downsampling is the interesting part.
-How do you deal with date intervals, window durations, aggregations etc.
+Downsampling is interesting.
+Here you deal with date intervals, window durations, aggregations etc.

-Polars sees downsampling as special case of the **groupby** operation and therefore has two extra entrances in the expression API with the `groupby context`:
+`Polars` views downsampling as a special case of the **groupby** operation and therefore has two extra entrances in the expression API with the `groupby` context:

 - [groupby_dynamic](POLARS_PY_REF_GUIDE/api/polars.DataFrame.groupby_dynamic.html)
 - [groupby_rolling](POLARS_PY_REF_GUIDE/api/polars.DataFrame.groupby_rolling.html)